Gaussian approximation on the Skorokhod space via Malliavin calculus and regularization: Introduction

 where $f$ is twice Fréchet differentiable, $X$ is a Malliavin-differentiable random element, $Z$ a Radon Gaussian, both taking values in a Banach space $E$, and $Q_Z$ denotes the covariance tensor of $Z$.
 The norm on the right is the projective norm.
 See Proposition~\ref{smartpathproposition} for a rigorous statement.
-Once the carré du champ has been constructed, the remaining ingredients in order to obtain~\eqref{eq:42} are an integration by parts formula, which might be of independent interest, which can then be coupled with the so-called smart-path method.
+Once the carré du champ has been constructed, the remaining ingredients in order to obtain~\eqref{eq:42} are an integration by parts formula, which might be of independent interest, together with the so-called smart-path method.

 At this point, it should be mentioned that the class of Fréchet differentiable functions is not rich enough to metrize convergence in distribution on general Banach spaces.
 However, confining ourselves to the Skorokhod space $\mathcal{D}$ equipped with the uniform topology and using a regularization procedure developed in~ \cite{barbour-ross-zheng:2024:steins-method-smoothing} (which builds upon Barbour's idea of a pre-limiting Gaussian process; see~ \cite{barbour:1990:steins-method-diffusion}), we can leverage the bound~\eqref{eq:42} to yield a bound for the bounded Lipschitz distance $d_{\operatorname{BL}}$ of the form